ml31415/numpy-groupies/README.md

 The output is an array, with the ith element giving the `sum`  (or `mean` or whatever) of the relevant items from within `a`.
 By default, any gaps are filled with zero: in the above example, the label `2` does not appear in the `group_idx` list, so in the output, the element `2` is `0.0`.
 If you would prefer to fill the gaps with `nan` (or some other value, e.g. `-1`) you can do this using `fill_value=nan`.

-###Multiple implementations of aggregate
+### Multiple implementations of aggregate
 This repository contains several independent implementations of the same function.
 Some of the implementations may throw `NotImplementedError` for certain inputs, but whenever a result is produced it should be the same across all implementations (to within some small floating-point error).
-The simplest implementation, provided in the file **`aggregate_purepy.py`** uses pure python, but is much slower than the other implementations.  **`aggregate_numpy.py`** makes use of a variety of `numpy` tricks to try and get as close to the hardware's optimal performance as possible, however if you really want the absolute best performance possible you will need the **`aggregate_weave.py`** version - see the notes on `scipy.weave` below *TODO: this isn't refactored properly yet*.
+The simplest implementation, provided in the file **`aggregate_purepy.py`** uses pure python, but is magnitudes slower than the other implementations. **`aggregate_numpy.py`** makes use of a variety of `numpy` tricks to try and get as close to the hardwares optimal performance as possible, however if you really want the absolute best performance possible you will need the **`aggregate_weave.py`** version, see benchmarking below.

 Note that if you know which implementation you want you only need that one file, plus the `utils.py` file.
-See below for benchmarking stats.

 **Other implementations** The **`aggregate_numpy_ufunc.py`** version is only for testing and benchmarking, though hopefully in future, if numpy improves, this version will become more relevant.
 The **`aggregate_pandas.py`** version is faster than the numpy version for `prod`, `min`, and `max`, though only slightly.
-Note that not much work has gone into trying to squeeze the most out of pandas, so it may be possible to do better still, especially for `all` and `any` which are oddly slow.  `std` and `var` are currently not implemented as `pandas` seems to be doing something slightly different.
+Note that not much work has gone into trying to squeeze the most out of pandas, so it may be possible to do better still, especially for `all` and `any` which are oddly slow.

-*TODO: create a meta-implementation which dynamically picks from available implementations based on which is available.*

-###Available aggregation functions
+### Available aggregation functions
 Below is a list of the main functions.
 Note that you can also provide your own custom function, but obviously it wont run as fast as most of these optimised ones.
 As shown below, most functions have a "nan- version", for example there is a `"nansum"` function as well as a `"sum"` function.
 The nan- verions simply drop all the nans before doing the aggregation.
 This means that any groups consisting only of `nan`s will be given `fill_value` in the output (rather than `nan`).
 If you would like to set all-nan groups to have `nan` in the output, do the following:

 ```python
 # get variance ignoring nans